Frequently asked questions

 Our grip tape remover works extremely well when removing tape from a steel shaft.
 For best results, heat the tape up using a hair dryer or heat gun prior to using the grip tape remover tool.
 Alternatively, you can use a utility knife or hook blade and cut the tape and then peel it off.

-Tape will dry enough to play with 2 hours after regripping the club
+Tape will dry enough to play 2 hours after regripping the club

 Yes, you can use a paint tray or something similar to catch excess solvent to use for future projects